HunterAlpha7/HunterAlpha7/README.md

 - 👀 I like Data analysis, Formula 1, World Endurance Championship, Chocolate (No no, not the chocolatey :) ).
 - 🌱 I’m currently learning __C++__, __Python__, __MySQL__ and many other things.
 - 💞️ I’m looking to collaborate on web projects, basically anything where I can learn things.
+- I enjoy participating in Hackathon and business events, and acing it.

 ## 📫 How to reach me:
 hmm...
 Contrary to what my colleagues might say to you, I am handy to reach.
 You can send me an [email](mailto:AlphaSeaWarrior@protonmail.com).